Signature gatherers forced to take hiatus

 "With how driven we are, we will still make it in, but we have to work harder on it and we are," Dorning said.
 "If we can't get what we will need due to the virus, then that is just the way it is.
 We will try again.
 Safety comes first, period."

-Melissa Fults, the sponsor of the Adult Use Cannabis Amendment, said her group had stopped collecting signatures except for a few canvassers, who she said were encouraged to take every precaution to protect themselves and the public.
+Melissa Fults, the sponsor of the Adult Use Cannabis Amendment, said her group had stopped signature gathering except for a few canvassers, who she said were encouraged to take every precaution to protect themselves and the public.

 As long as canvassing can resume by early May, Fults said she expects to make the ballot.
 The problem, she said, will be if the social fallout from the virus carries into May.